rsip22/github-icalendar/README.md

 may execute a command like this to get everything you need:

     sudo apt-get install python-yaml python-icalendar python-flask python-pygithub

+If you want to use a virtualenv (Python 2.7), these are the packages:

+    pip install PyYAML icalendar flask pygithub

 Create an API token on GitHub [using these instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)